Set Theory HT25, Zorn's lemma

 Then by transfinite induction, $C _ \beta \subseteq C _ \gamma$ if $\beta \le \gamma$, and each $C _ \beta$ is a chain.

-In particular, $C _ \alpha$ is a chain.
-Then let $u \in X$ be an upper bound for $C _ \alpha$.
-Suppose $u$ is not maximal, say $x > u$.
+In particular, $C _ \alpha$ is a chain, so by assumption let $u \in X$ be an upper bound for $C _ \alpha$.
+We aim to show that $u$ is in fact an upper bound for $X$.
+Suppose $u$ is not maximal, say $u < x$ for some $x \in X$.
 Then let $\beta = \theta^{-1}(x) \in \alpha$.
 Then $x = \theta(\beta) \in C _ {\beta^+} \subseteq C _ \alpha$ by definition of $C _ {\beta^+}$, contradicting $u$ being an upper bound for $C _ \alpha$.
 Hence $u$ is a maximal element and Zorn’s lemma holds.

 (2) implies (3):